 The Optics of Memory is an exhibition by media artist Kasumi and architect Diane Davis-Sikora in which art, architecture, and interactive technology come together to enhance public, social interaction.
 The project was awarded The Knight Foundation Arts Challenge whose goal is to bring arts and culture more deeply into neighborhoods.
-The project is slated to be completed in Fall/Winter of 2017.
+The project is slated to be completed in Spring of 2018.

 Above: screen captures from Sign Waves.
 Check out the live performance except on Vimeo